trizin/avax-subnet-customization/README.md

 You now have the ability to create your own subnet and customize it to your needs.
 Go play with the parameters, try something new, and enjoy!

+Please feel free to create an issue if you have any questions!

 Thanks for reading :heart:

 ## Resources